pushkin-consortium/pushkin/docs/getting-started/quickstart.md

 ### Using SQLTools

 The following instructions should work whether you're using the desktop VS Code application or browser-based VS Code via GitHub Codespaces.
 Assuming you have installed SQLTools and the necessary Postgres driver, click on the SQLTools tab on the left side of the window.
-Click "Add New Connection" and you'll see some fields you need to fill out:
+Click **Add New Connection** and you'll see some fields you need to fill out:

 ![](../img/getting-started/quickstart/sqltools1.png)

 Name the connection whatever you want.
-We'll call it "Pushkin Test" here.
+We'll call it `Pushkin Test` here.
 For the database and username, fill in `test_db` and `postgres` respectively.
 These are Pushkin's default database configurations.
-For the "Use password" field, select "Ask on connect".
-Click "SAVE CONNECTION" at the bottom of that screen.
+For the _Use password_ field, select **Ask on connect**.
+Click **SAVE CONNECTION** at the bottom of that screen.
 You should now be prompted to fill in the password (`example`, unless you changed it earlier in you site's config file).

 You should see your connection in the left-hand window of the screen.
-Now select "Pushkin Test" > "test_db" > "Schemas" > "public" > "Tables".
+Now select _Pushkin Test_ > *test_db* > _Schemas_ > _public_ > _Tables_.

 ![](../img/getting-started/quickstart/sqltools2.png)

 You should see a list of tables including some that end in `_stimulusResponses` corresponding to each of your experiments.
-Right click any of those and select "Show Table Records".
+Right click any of those and select **Show Table Records**.
 You should now see any data you created for that experiment.

 ## Starting over

-The great thing about Docker is that it saves your work. \(Read up on Docker to see what I mean.\) The bad thing is that it saves your work.
-Simply editing your code locally may not change what Docker thinks the code is.
-If you are updating something but it’s not showing up in your website or if you are getting error messages from Docker … ideally, you should read up on Docker.
-However, as a fail-safe, run `pushkin kill` to delete all your Pushkin-specific code in Docker.
+In some cases, you may find that editing your local code does not change what Docker thinks the code is.
+If you are updating something, but it’s not showing up in localhost, the issue may be related to Docker.
+You may also see Docker-related error messages.
+Ideally, in these cases, you should read up on Docker.
+However, as a fail-safe, you can run `pushkin kill` to delete all your Pushkin-specific code in Docker.
 Then just run `pushkin prep` again.
 This will take a while but should address any Docker-specific problems.
 If you really need a fresh Docker install, run `pushkin armageddon`, which will completely clean Docker.